deckhouse/secrets-store-integration/docs/USAGE.md

 ## Allowing a ServiceAccount to log in to Stronghold

-To log in to Stronghold, a pod uses a token generated for its ServiceAccount.
-In order for Stronghold to be able to check the validity of the ServiceAccount data, the Stronghold used by the service must have a permission to `get`, `list`, and `watch` for the `tokenreviews.authentication.k8s.io` and `subjectaccessreviews.authorization.k8s.io` endpoints.
-You can also use the `system:auth-delegator` ClusterRole for this.
+To log in to Stronghold, a pod uses a token generated for its `ServiceAccount`.
+To verify the provided `ServiceAccount` data, the Stronghold instance used by the service must have permission to `get`, `list`, and `watch` the `tokenreviews.authentication.k8s.io` and `subjectaccessreviews.authorization.k8s.io` endpoints.
+You can also use the `system:auth-delegator` `ClusterRole` for this.

 Stronghold can use different credentials to make requests to the Kubernetes API:

 * A token of the application that is trying to log in to Stronghold.
-In this case, each service that logs in to Stronghold must have the `system:auth-delegator` ClusterRole (or the API permissions listed above) in the ServiceAccount it uses.
-Refer to examples in the [Stronghold documentation](https://deckhouse.io/products/stronghold/documentation/user/auth/kubernetes.html#use-the-stronghold-clients-jwt-as-the-reviewer-jwt).
+In this case, each service that logs in to Stronghold must have the `system:auth-delegator` `ClusterRole` (or the API permissions listed above) in the `ServiceAccount` it uses.
+Refer to examples in the [Stronghold documentation](/products/stronghold/documentation/user/auth/kubernetes.html#use-the-stronghold-clients-jwt-as-the-reviewer-jwt).

-* A static token created specifically for Stronghold ServiceAccount that has the necessary permissions.
-Setting up Stronghold for this case is described in detail in the [Stronghold documentation](https://deckhouse.io/products/stronghold/documentation/user/auth/kubernetes.html#continue-using-long-lived-tokens).
+* A static token created specifically for the Stronghold `ServiceAccount` that has the necessary permissions.
+Setting up Stronghold for this case is described in detail in the [Stronghold documentation](/products/stronghold/documentation/user/auth/kubernetes.html#continue-using-long-lived-tokens).

 ## Injecting environment variables